The F5 Criterion revised: Comparison with previous work

 \section{Comparison with previous work}

-In this section, we consider how this algorithm is both similar and different to two algorithms in past work: the staggered linear basis algorithm of Gebauer and M\"oller~\cite{StaggeredLinearBases} and the F5 algorithm of Faug\`ere~\cite{f5}.
+In this section, we consider how this algorithm is both similar and different to two algorithms in past work: the staggered linear basis algorithm of~\cite{StaggeredLinearBases} and the F5 algorithm of~\cite{f5}.
+(Another discussion of the relationship between F5 and the staggered linear basis algorithm can be found in~\cite{MoraPosso}.)
 We also illustrate explicit differences on three particular examples.